2019 European Parliament election: New parties

 2019 saw the debut of new parties such as Wiosna of Poland, Czech Pirate Party of Czech Republic, USR-PLUS of Romania, Human Shield and Most of Croatia, ĽSNS and Progressive Slovakia of Slovakia.
 Some of the new parties have already joined European parties, e.g. LMŠ of Slovenia is a member of ALDE.

 The new Brexit Party won 29 seats in the United Kingdom.
 As such, it won the most seats by any national political party in the parliament; the German CDU/CSU also won 29 seats but as an alliance.

 The biggest new party after UK exit is La République En Marche!
 (LREM) of French President Emmanuel Macron that was formed in 2016 and won the French presidential and parliamentary elections of the following year.
 Initially, it balked at joining any of the existing party families, instead trying to form a new parliamentary group of pro-European centrists who support Macron's plans to reform the European institutions, drawing away members from ALDE, EPP, and S&D. Possible partners for such a project were expected to include Spanish Ciudadanos, Progressive Slovakia, and the Hungarian Momentum Movement.
 However, the hypothetical group was considered to have difficulties to find MEPs from at least seven member states as is required to form a new group.
 In November 2018, LREM decided to cooperate with the liberal ALDE Group instead.
 Nevertheless, Macron stressed that this was merely a loose alliance and his party is not a member of ALDE Party.
 He bluntly criticised ALDE for accepting donations from the Bayer-Monsanto chemical group while LREM's campaign chief threatened to recall the alliance.
 In April and May 2019, LREM continued its efforts to build a broader group, including ALDE, but also centrist and centre-left parties outside of ALDE.

-The European Spring initiated from the Democracy in Europe Movement 2025 ran as a pan-European party alliance with one unified vision for Europe, the European Green New Deal.
+The European Spring initiated from the Democracy in Europe Movement 2025 ran as a European political alliance with one unified vision for Europe, the European Green New Deal.
 The most prominent figure is the former Greek minister Yanis Varoufakis, who ran as a candidate in the constituency of Germany, but failed to secure a seat.
 Despite garnering approximately one and a half million votes, no representatives who ran DiEM25 were elected, due to the votes being dispersed throughout different EU countries.

-As a new pan-European party, Volt Europa was founded in different European countries two years before the elections and successfully campaigned in eight EU countries for the elections with one transnational programme.
+As a new European political alliance, Volt Europa was founded in different European countries two years before the elections and successfully campaigned in eight EU countries for the elections with one transnational programme.
 Despite missing its own goal to create a parliamentary group on its own, approximately half a million votes in total were sufficient to send one of the founders, Damian Boeselager, into the European Parliament via a German Volt list.
 Since June 2019, Volt is part of the group of the Greens/EFA.